Connect with a certified trainer for free

 Superior Labral Tear (SLAP Tear) Symptoms & Treatment

-The shoulder joint is formed where three bones meet: the humerus (long bone that forms the upper arm), the scapula (shoulder blade), and the clavicle (collarbone).
-The head of the humerus bone fits inside of a cavity of the scapula called the glenoid fossa.
-Inside the glenoid fossa is a ring of cartilage, called the labrum.
-When the top (superior) portion of the labrum tears, this is referred to as a SLAP tear
+The shoulder joint is formed where three bones meet: the humerus (the long bone that forms the upper arm), the scapula (shoulder blade), and the clavicle (collarbone).
+The head of the humerus bone fits inside a cavity of the scapula called the glenoid fossa.
+Inside the glenoid fossa is a ring of cartilage called the labrum.
+When the top (superior) portion of the shoulder labrum tears, this is referred to as a superior labral tear (slap tear).

 Superior Labral Tear (SLAP Tear) Hero Image 2